victorabarros/nsq-service-self-driven/article/article_Intro_to_NSQ.md

   - web UI to introspect the cluster

 Is possible start all them from the same official docker images `nsqio/nsq`.
-Whit this, write the `docker-compose.yml` is very easy:
+With that, write the `docker-compose.yml` is very easy:

 ```yml
 version: "3"